Welcome to the Department of Telecommunication, Information Studies and Media!

 Our department is made up of an interdisciplinary community of faculty and students, all sharing a common desire to understand and apply media and information technologies for the benefit of society.

 Beyond educating, the TISM faculty engage in innovative research in such fields as information dispersal and consumption, usability, human-computer interaction, and policy.
-This research is performed through a variety of labs and centers, such as the Quello Center for Telecommunication Management and Law; Games for Entertainment and Learning Lab; The Online Interaction Lab; and Social Media Research Lab.
+This research is performed through a variety of labs and centers, such as the Quello Center for Telecommunication Management and Law; Games for Entertainment and Learning Lab, and the Behavior Information Technology (BIT) Lab.
 This allows the faculty to infuse their teaching with the latest, most important information.